-An estimated 2.4 million adults aged 16 to 74 years experienced domestic abuse or domestic violence in the last year.
+An estimated 2.3 million adults aged 16 to 74 years experienced domestic abuse or domestic violence in the last year.
 Many people believe that the police are the only authority that are able to offer protection from such abuse.

-Breach of such orders is a criminal offence, meaning that the perpetrator can be immediately arrested if they were to breach the Order.
+Breach of such orders is a criminal offence, meaning that the perpetrator can be immediately arrested if they were to breach the order.

 There are two types of injunctions that the family court can order under the Family Law Act 1996:

-- A non-molestation order – this can prohibit your partner, former partner or associated person from being violent or threatening violence to you or any children.
+• A non-molestation order – this can prohibit your partner, former partner or associated person from being violent or threatening violence to you or any children.
 It can also prohibit that person from contacting you directly or indirectly and/or prohibit them from coming within 100 metres of any property where you might be living.

-- An occupation order – this allows the court to decide who should live, or not live, in the family home.
+• An occupation order – this allows the court to decide who should live, or not live, in the family home.
 It can exclude a person from the family home and/or the area surrounding the home.
 An occupation order can also grant you permission to return to the home even after you have fled the house due to the abuse.

-If you find yourself in a position where you think you need an injunction, our experienced family team will be on hand to help you make that application and represent you at court hearings.
-Equally, if you find out that somebody has applied for an injunction against you, we can advise you on your options and represent you throughout the proceedings.
+If you find yourself in a position where you think you need a family injunction, our experienced team will be on hand to help you make an application and represent you at court hearings.

-Why use Rothera Bray for Injunctions?
+Why use Rothera Bray for family injunctions?

 Our team are skilled advocates who are able to represent you throughout the court hearings as well as preparing the application and statements, ensuring you get the continuity and support you need.